fouliex/SelfDrivingCarFindingLaneLine/README.md

 In this project, lane lines can be detected in images or videos using `Python` and `OpenCV`.  `OpenCV` means "Open-Source Computer Vision," which is a package that has many useful tools for analyzing images.

  # The Lane Finding Pipeline
-The Pipeline consist of 5 steps.The first step is to convert the image to grayscale and to second step is to apply Gaussian smoothing to clean up any noise.

  ![original image](./misc/original.jpg)

+The Pipeline consist of 5 steps.The first step is to convert the image to grayscale and the second step is to apply Gaussian smoothing to clean up any noise.

 ###### Convert to Grayscale
 ```python
 import cv2  #bringing in OpenCV libraries